 1. Alternative app stores.
 Manufacturers run their own app stores: Samsung Galaxy Store, Xiaomi GetApps, Huawei AppGallery, Oppo Store, Vivo V-Appstore, Transsion Palm Store.
 You list your app, you can pay for featured placements, and in many regions, you negotiate better revenue terms than Google or Apple offer.

-2. On-device placements and branding.
+2. On-device placements.
 Native display ads run across the device: banners, splash ads, interstitials, push notifications, app vault, default browser, lock screen, and in-store placements.
 Targeting uses appographic, behavioral, geographic, and socio-demographic signals read directly from the device, which sharpens optimization compared to standard DSPs.

-3. Dynamic Preloads (Play Auto Install & OOBE).
+3. Dynamic Preloads.
 Also known as the out-of-box experience (OOBE), these are apps delivered over the air during device setup, with user opt-in.
-Installs come from the Google Play Store (PAI) or OEM alternative app stores, such as Xiaomi GetApps (OOBE), and are attributed through your MMP (Mobile Measurement Partner) which are fully compliant with all app store policies.
+Installs come from the Google Play Store or OEM alternative app stores, such as Xiaomi GetApps (OOBE), and are attributed through your MMP (Mobile Measurement Partner), which is fully compliant with all app store policies.
 This is the modern, opt-in version of preloads.
 For a deeper breakdown, see our Dynamic Preloads guide.

 Across all three paths, inventory integrates with leading MMPs such as AppsFlyer, Adjust, Singular, and Branch, and ad units are verified fraud-free by major MMPs.
 The point: OEM advertising is not a single ad unit.
 It is a full device ecosystem with multiple discovery moments, from setup to app store browsing to everyday on-device engagement.